-Impacts fro m different perspe ctives of choosing Option 2 Option Description Individual's Experience of this option ISP Technical Operation of this option Administration Implications of this option Trustee Risk of this option 2 If Surname, DOB and NINO nearly match, then do a maybe return , otherwise do nothing.
+Impacts from m different perspe ctives of choosing Option 2 Description Individual's Experience of this option ISP Technical Operation of this option Administration Implications of this option Trustee Risk of this option If Surname, DOB and NINO nearly match, then do a maybe return , otherwise do nothing.
 See Annex A for some suggested 'nearly' scenarios.
 Maybe matches will be notified to the individual, i.e. better than Option 1 where a scheme's data is not perfect.
 Moderately complex match regime to implement and operate.
 Demand from individuals for resolution of maybe matches.
-Reduced risk of false negatives through notification of maybe matches.
+Reduced risk of false negatives through notification of maybe matches. f Surname, DOB and NINO nearly match, then do a maybe return , otherwise do nothing.
+See Annex A for some suggested DescriptionExperience of this optionIf Surname, DOB and NINO nearly match, then do a maybe return, otherwise do nothing.Maybe matches will be notified to the individual, i.e. better than Option 1 where a scheme's data DescriptionExperience of this optionOperation of this optionIf Surname, DOB and NINO nearly match, then do a maybe return, otherwise do nothing.Maybe matches will be notified to the individual, i.e. better than Option 1 where a scheme's dataModerately complex match regime to implement and operate.
+DescriptionExperience of this optionOperation of this optionImplications of this optionIf Surname, DOB and NINO nearly match, then do a maybe return, otherwise do nothing.Maybe matches will be notified to the individual, i.e. better than Option 1 where a scheme's dataModerately complex match regime to implement and operate.Demand from individuals for resolution of maybe matches.